Markel/pop-setup/README.md

 #### DATE

 A numeric value (yymm) (2101 = 01/2021) which represents when was it created (used to know if it is a legacy thing or not)

+#### STATE

+If beta appears in this script that means that this is a beta script